1MansiS/JavaCrypto/ReadMe.md

 * Signing and Verifying Digital Signatures
 * Password Storage

 `SecureCryptoMicroservice` showcases, in most simplistic way on how to use JavaCryptoModule.
-It should be thought as any kind of service for e.g. lambda, or a microservice etc which would need some cryptographic work.
+It should be thought as any kind of service for e.g. lambda, monolithic application, microservice etc which would need some cryptographic work.

+**Note:** Service is designed to just showcase how Java Crypto Module can be used out of box.
+There are various instances (clearly outlined in source code), which would need a secure storage.
+With the intent of keeping this service simple and stupid, this cryptographic material is being persisted on file system.

 Docker image can be downloaded from [docker.hub](https://hub.docker.com/r/1mansis/javacrypto/), which should build and setup all above for anyone who wishes to experiment with this.